Applying for projects

 On Rackham, we have divided projects into two types: Compute Projects and Storage Projects.
 On our secure cluster, Bianca, projects include both compute and storage resources.

-- SMALL: Anyone can apply.
+- Small: Anyone can apply.
 Default limit of 2000 core-hours/month, can go up to 5000 upon request.

-- MEDIUM: PI must be permanently employed researcher.
+- Medium: PI must be permanently employed researcher.
 Up to 100 kch/m.
 Subject to a technical evaluation.

-- LARGE: For very large projects involving large groups or multiple groups.
+- Large: For very large projects involving large groups or multiple groups.
 Proposals are accepted twice per year.

 Storage Projects: You should use the round UPPMAX Storage to apply for storage projects.
+If you have purchased offload/glacial storage, you should apply for an UPPMAX Offload Storage project.

 Course Projects: Small projects for education purposes.